×

 Expats, digital nomads and retirees living in Parma responded:

 "Expats and digital nomads living in Parma appreciate the city's rich cultural heritage, its vibrant food scene, and its convenient location in the heart of the Emilia-Romagna region.
 They also enjoy the city's relaxed atmosphere and the friendly locals.
-On the downside, some expats and digital nomads find the cost of living in Parma to be quite high, and the city can be quite crowded during peak tourist season," mentioned an expat living in Parma.
+On the downside, some expats and digital nomads find the cost of living in Parma to be quite high, and the city can be quite crowded during peak tourist season," said one expat living in Parma.

 Italian For A WhileItalian For A While